 Three Dog Bakery Bake to Nature Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Three Dog Bakery Bake to Nature product line includes five dry dog foods, four claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (Puppies).
+The Three Dog Bakery Bake to Nature product line includes four dry dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppies).

-- Bake to Nature Lamb and Rice for Adults
+- Bake to Nature Fish and Sweet Potato Adult

-- Bake to Nature Chicken for Puppies (4 stars)
+- Bake to Nature Chicken Recipe Puppy (4 stars)

-- Bake to Nature Chicken for Adults Healthy Weight (3 stars)
+- Bake to Nature Chicken Recipe Healthy Weight Adult (2.5 stars)

-Three Dog Bakery Bake to Nature Chicken for Adults dry dog food was selected to represent the others in the line for this review.
+Three Dog Bakery Bake to Nature Chicken Recipe Adult was selected to represent the other products in the line for this review.

-Three Dog Bakery Bake to Nature Chicken for Adults
+Three Dog Bakery Bake to Nature Chicken Recipe Adult

 Dry Dog Food